Written by: John Dalton

 You have three options for taking legal action against workplace sexual harassment:

-If you file your complaint with the CRD, your complaint is also filed with the EEOC.
-And you must file a complaint with the EEOC or CRD to receive a Right-to-Sue Notice before you can file a civil lawsuit.
-You have as few as 180 days to file an EEOC charge, and you have three years to file a CRD complaint.
+If you file your complaint with the CRD, you also file it with the EEOC.
+You must file a complaint with the EEOC or CRD to receive a Right-to-Sue Notice before you can file a civil lawsuit.
+You have as few as 180 days to file an EEOC charge and three years to file a CRD complaint.

 Victims of harassment who prove their employer engaged in unlawful, discriminatory behavior can win compensation for financial losses and emotional distress.
-Victims can also win official orders for job reinstatement, promotion, and policy changes at work.
+Victims can also win official orders for job reinstatement, promotion, and workplace policy changes.

 Contact Our Law Office Today